nomi420420/FightGame/README.md

 1. Clone the repository
 2. Ensure you have Java 21 or higher installed
 3. Verify the `assets/` folder contains all sprite sheets (`fighter_sheet_0.png` through `fighter_sheet_3.png`) and sound files
-4. Compile and run the `DinoFightingGame` class
+4. Compile and run the `FantasyFightingGame` class
 5. Select your game mode with `1` (Local) or `2` (AI)
 6. Choose your fighters and stage
 7. Press ENTER to start the match